 Results

-The best-fitting model for salamander genome size evolution accounted for four regimes: both non-feeding and feeding metamorphosis, paedomorphosis, and direct development (metaf -metanf -paed-dd; Table 2) under an OU model that allowed both equilibrium genome size and noise intensity to vary across these regimes (qi, si, a, Table 2).
-An identical 4-regime model with only a single noise intensity fit nearly as well (Table 2).
-Additionally, the three-regime metaf -metanf -other (qi, si, a) hypothesis provided some explanatory power.
-These three models were far superior to the remaining models.
+The best-fitting model for salamander genome size evolution accounted for four regimes: plethodontid and non-plethodontid metamorphosis, paedomorphosis, and direct development (metap -metanp -paed-dd; Table 2) under an OU model that allowed both equilibrium genome size and noise intensity to vary across these regimes (qi, si, a, Table 2).
+Note that models that allowed selection strength α to vary produced fitting errors or nonsensical parameter estimates or likelihoods (Supplementary Information), so we exclude those results from Table 2.
+The three-regime metap -metanp -other (qi, si, a) and meta-dd-paed (qi, si, a) hypotheses also had some support (ΔAICc ≤ 3).

-Overall, the addition of multiple a values resulted in worse model fit relative to a uniform a value, whereas the addition of multiple s values relative to a single s both improved and worsened model fit, depending on the hypothesis (Table 2).
 We present the results with the character state of the node at the base of the plethodontid lineage defined as metamorphosing.
 In the Supplementary Materials, we show that defining this node as direct-developing has no effect on the evolutionary conclusions we draw here.

 The model selection bootstrap analysis allows us to quantify the degree of improvement in explanatory power provided by moving between specific hypotheses (Figure 2).
-Note that for each comparison, we used the version of the OU model that had the lowest AICc (Table 2), so comparisons involving metamorphosis-other and meta-paed-dd used the single-s model, whereas comparisons involving metaf -metanf -paed-dd and metaf -metanf -other used the multiple-s model.
+Note that for each comparison, we used the multiple-σ version of the hypothesis, since these always had higher support than the single-σ versions.

-Based on these results, we can reject any purely stochastic hypothesis for genome size evolution, as a model that allows for separate equilibrium values for metamorphosers was far superior to any purely neutral model (Table 2; Figure 2A).
-Specifying distinct equilibrium values for non-feeding and feeding metamorphosis substantially improves the explanatory power of any model (Figure 2C, D).
-In particular, the separation of metamorphosis into feeding and non-feeding categories provided far greater improvement of the model than subdividing the "other" category into direct development and paedomorphosis (compare the results in Figure 2C to those in Figure 2B, and Figure 2D to 2E).
-Allowing distinct noise parameters for each regime slightly improves the fit of the OU models with separate equilibria for non-feeding and feeding metamorphosis (Table 2), although the improvement over the single-s model is not significant (Comparison [6], Table 3; Figure 2F).
-Therefore, the best model included distinct equilibrium values for direct development, paedomorphosis, feeding metamorphosis, and non-feeding metamorphosis.
+Based on these results, we can reject any purely stochastic hypothesis for genome size evolution, as a model that allows for separate equilibrium values for metamorphosers was far superior to any purely neutral model (Table 2; Figure 2a).
+Separating non-metamorphosing strategies into direct development and paedomorphosis (Fig. 2b) or separating metamorphosing strategies into plethodontid and non-plethodontid metamorphosis (Fig. 2c) only modestly improved explanatory power compared to the simpler metamorphosis-other hypothesis.
+However, including all four selective regimes significantly increased the explanatory power compared to any three-regime hypothesis (Fig. 2d,e), and allowing noise intensity to vary among regimes is strongly supported (Fig. 2f).
+Therefore, we have compelling evidence for a model of salamander genome size evolution that includes distinct equilibrium values for direct development, paedomorphosis, feeding metamorphosis, and non-feeding metamorphosis.

 Table 2.
 Model comparison statistics.
 Best models (interrogated by bootstrap, Table 3) indicated in bold.
 Model parameterizations are indicated by: s = Brownian motion; si = Brownian motion with multiple noise intensities; qi, s, a = OU model with multiple equilibria; qi, si, a = OU model with multiple equilibria and multiple noise intensities; qi, s, ai = OU model with multiple equilibria and multiple deterministic pull strengths; qi, si, ai = OU model with multiple equilibria, noise intensities, and deterministic pull strengths.